Killer Party: Home media

+Reception

+Box office

+Killer Party grossed $457,026.
+It was the last film in the original Metro-Goldwyn-Mayer library (which dates back to 1924) following the studio's sale from Kirk Kerkorian to Ted Turner the same month.

-Critical reception
+Critical response

 Rick Bentley of The Town Talk deemed the film a "slash above" its peers, adding: "The film is surprisingly well done (for this type of production) and proves the "slasher" films can be done with a degree of quality".
 Michael Price of the Fort Worth Star-Telegram panned the film as "a sorry waste of John Lindley's impressive camerawork, of players whose abilities range from competence to excellence, and of a disciplined and even sporadically tasteful job of directing from William Fruet".
 Critic Joe Bob Briggs gave the film a slight recommendation based on its excessive number of murders, but deemed its supernatural elements redolent of The Exorcist (1973) and Poltergeist (1982).
 Roger Hurlburt of the South Florida Sun-Sentinel gave the film a one-star out of four-star rating, deeming it a "discount offering...
 Killer Party fails on every count".

 Donald Guarisco of AllMovie wrote: "This late straggler in the slasher-movie cycle of the early 1980s is a "neither fish nor fowl" exercise in frustration".
 In his 2002 book, Going to Pieces: The Rise and Fall of the Slasher Film, 1978-1986, writer Adam Rockoff notes that Killer Party lacks the "vile brilliance" of his 1976 feature, The House by the Lake, though he conceded that it was superior to most of the slasher films of the same period.

 The Online Film Critics Society's David Nusair panned the film in a 2017 review, referring to it as a "bottom-of-the-barrel slasher...
-By the time the actual horror stuff finally rolls around – the majority of which is far too silly and Exorcist - like to make a positive impact - Killer Party has certainly cemented its place as a thoroughly misbegotten disaster that’s best forgotten".
+By the time the actual horror stuff finally rolls around – the majority of which is far too silly and Exorcist-like to make a positive impact - Killer Party has certainly cemented its place as a thoroughly misbegotten disaster that’s best forgotten".
 The Film Society of Lincoln Center heralded the film as an overlooked entry in the slasher subgenre, overshadowed by the similarly-themed film April Fool's Day, released the same year.